Assem-ElQersh/PBL/README.md

-### README for Sign to Text Translation System Using Arabic Sign Language
+### Sign to Text Translation System Using Arabic Sign Language

 ---